Using Analytics to Foster Business Success

 - Internet of Things

-Upon graduation with your MS-DAE degree, you’ll be prepared to take on a data analysis position in any industry, or to enter a doctoral program in areas including engineering healthcare, business, finance, security, or sustainability.
+Upon graduation with your MS-DAE degree, you’ll be prepared to take on a data analysis position in any industry or to enter a doctoral program in areas including engineering healthcare, business, finance, security, or sustainability.

 Students enrolled in the MS in Data Analytics Engineering have the opportunity to also pursue one of the many engineering graduate certificate options in addition to or in combination with this program.
 Students should consult their faculty advisor regarding these options.
 The MS in Data Analytics Engineering can be combined with a Gordon Engineering Leadership certificate.
 Learn more about the benefits of this unique program.
+The MS in Data Analytics is available on Northeastern’s campus in Boston, MA and at the regional campus in Seattle, WA.
+For 2019, new students admitted to the MS in Data Analytics Engineering program in Seattle, Washington are eligible to receive a 25% tuition scholarship.

 Exciting Research Experience